alpheustechnologies/bootstrap_admintmpl/README.md

 If `gulp` is installed, follow the steps below.

 1. Fork and clone the repo.
-2. Run `gulp`, this will open gentelella on your default browser
+2. Run `gulp`, this will open colorlib on your default browser
 3. Now you can code, code and code!
 4. Submit a pull request